How can adding to your team and hiring employees maximize your time, freedom, and business success?

 When business owners work in their red zone, the areas in which they survive, rather than thrive, they begin driving themselves toward failure.
 Working out of alignment with your unique gifts and purpose (green zone) causes this regret, lack of passion, decrease in drive, and increase in unhappiness.
 It makes business owners feel controlled, burned out, and far from free.

-You need key hires who can protect you—your time, your energy, your passion, your happiness, and your focus.
+You need key hires who can protect you—your time, energy, passion, happiness, and focus.

 The great news is, there’s someone who was born to do all the things that are burning you out.
 Their gifts complement the tasks that take away from the time you need to work in your green zone.
 They keep operations running smoothly and breathe life back into the goal of more freedom—the reason you started the business in the first place.